lijingzhu1/lijingzhu.github.io/_pages/publications.md

 title: "Publications"
 author_profile: true
 ---

-This is a manual Markdown version of the publications page.
-It is useful when you want full control over formatting, ordering, notes, and figures for each paper.

 For a fuller and more frequently updated record, please visit my [Google Scholar](https://scholar.google.com/citations?user=_c1ydPQAAAAJ&hl=en) profile.

-If you use this Markdown page, do not keep another page with the same permalink `/publications/`.

 ## 2025